AdobeDocs/commerce-admin.en/help/stores-purchase/tax-rules.md

    - To edit a customer tax class, click the _Edit_ ![Pencil icon](../assets/icon-edit-pencil.png) icon, update the form as needed, and click **Save**.

-   - To create a new tax class, click **Add New Tax Class**, complete the form as needed, and click **Save**.
+   - To create a tax class, click **Add New Tax Class**, complete the form as needed, and click **Save**.

 1. Choose the **Product Tax Class** to which the rule applies.

    - To edit a product tax class, click the _Edit_ ![Pencil icon](../assets/icon-edit-pencil.png) icon, update the form as needed, and click **Save**.

-   - To create a new tax class, click **Add New Tax Class**, complete the form as needed, and click **Save**.
+   - To create a tax class, click **Add New Tax Class**, complete the form as needed, and click **Save**.

 1. When more than one tax applies, enter a number to indicate the priority of this tax for **Priority**.

-   If two tax rules with the same priority apply, the taxes are added together.
+   If two tax rules with the same priority apply, the taxes are added.
 If two taxes with different priority settings apply, the taxes are compounded.

 1. If you want taxes to be based on the order subtotal, select the **Calculate off Subtotal Only** checkbox.